caseymarquis/csick/README.md

 ```
 ## Disclaimer

 CSick was written and used for the author's personal projects.
 It's pretty feature sparse, and will likely only have features added as needed by the author.
-Pull requests would be welcome, but you're unlikely to request a feature an receive it.
+Pull requests would be welcome, but you're unlikely to request a feature and receive it.